On the geometrization of matter by exotic smoothness

 Mostow rigidity now singles out the hyperbolic geometry (and the hyperbolic 3-manifold as the corresponding small region) to have the correct behavior.
 All other geometries allow a scaling at least along one direction.
 The radiation (or interactions represented by bosons as gauge fields) has a scaling characteristics ($\rho\sim a^{-4}$) like these geometries.
 We will discuss the details especially the case of torus bundles (or connecting tubes) in section \ref{sec:Gauge-group} more carefully.

-For a general knot $K$ (as splicing $K=K_{1}\bowtie K_{2})$ we obtain The action over the knot complements can be written by (\ref{eq:action-splitting-knot-complement}) as integral over the mean curvature.Thus we obtain the contribution to the action for a general knot: The constant in the first part can be interpreted as the \emph{cosmological constant} $\Lambda$ usually given in and the comparison to the action $\lambda\cdot vol(S^{1}\times S^{3})$ above gives And thus we see, that additionally to the usual terms of the Einstein-Hilbert-action one obtains two types of terms in (\ref{eq:action-functional-for-M}).
+For a general knot $K$ (as splicing $K=K_{1}\bowtie K_{2})$ we obtain The action over the knot complements can be written by (\ref{eq:action-splitting-knot-complement}) as integral over the mean curvature.
+Thus we obtain the contribution to the action for a general knot: And thus we see, that additionally to the usual terms of the Einstein-Hilbert-action one obtains two types of terms in (\ref{eq:action-functional-for-M}).
 Both types of integrals describe the immersion of certain submanifolds into the 3-space.
 In the following we will show that these terms can be interpreted as the action of (fermionic) spinor fields as well as of (bosonic) gauge fields.